Encaustic tiles are those beautiful cement tiles (often patterned) you may have seen on Instagram, Pinterest or other design sites.

 Each year, the tiles should be cleaned with a high quality tile cleaner (non-acidic) such as ‘Stone Deep Clean‘ by Aquamix.

-Give the floor two thorough cleans with this product by mixing the solution with water and using a scrubbing brush to remove any marks or grime from the tiles.
+Give the floor two thorough cleans with this product by mixing the solution with water and using a soft scrubbing brush to remove any marks or grime from the tiles.

 Once completely dry, use a penetrating sealer such as ‘Sealers Choice Gold‘ from Aquamix to protect the tiles.